rec/datacls/README.rst

     assert str(om) == "OneMutable(one='three', two=2, three={})"

     #
-    # These four new methods won't break your old dataclses:
+    # These four new methods won't break your old dataclass by mistake:
     #
     @datacls
     class Overloads: